semmi88/semmi88.github.io/book_reviews/manager_path.md

 ### The main takeaways:
 - to manage others well, you have to manage yourself well first
 - 1st rule of managment: no surprises (especially negative ones) communicate often & early
-- the true failure of a manager is - when the teams hiding information
+- the true failure of a manager is - when the teams hiding information (because they are afraid of surfacing "bad news")
-- if little meaningful feedback for improvement -> ready for promotion / or to be given more challenging work
+- if little meaningful feedback for improvement can be given -> employee is ready for promotion / or to be given more challenging work
 - the 4 basic disfunctions of teams

--
+---

 ### Self Management

 - to manage others well, you have to manage yourself well first